 USDA loan-a zero down, low interest mortgage guaranteed by the U.S. Department of Agriculture.
-Only available on properties in rural areas as defined by the USDA walk-through-a common clause in a sales contract allowing the buyers to examine the property immediately (typically 1-3 days) before closing.
+Only available on properties in rural areas as defined by the USDA.

 VA loan-a zero down, low interest mortgage guaranteed by the U.S. Department of Veterans Affairs and available to veterans or active-duty members of the military.